YuvrajJais9257/DegreeSwap/README.md

-# TempConverter - Fahrenheit to Celsius and Vice Versa
+# DegreeSwap - Fahrenheit to Celsius and Vice Versa

 TempConverter is a simple web application that allows you to quickly and easily convert temperatures between Fahrenheit and Celsius.
 Whether you're traveling to a different country or just curious about temperature conversions, TempConverter has you covered.